1. German Language Proficiency

 4. Cultural Literacy

 Students will be able to engage with and cogently discuss a variety of culturally significant German-language literary, historical, artistic, filmic and musical texts and artifacts from all major periods.
-They will be able to analyze and discuss these works in their various social, cultural, historical and religious and ethical contexts.
+They will be able to analyze and discuss these works in their various social, cultural, historical, religious, and ethical contexts.

 5. Second Language Acquisition and Learning Theories

 Apply second language acquisition and general learning theories to create effective language learning environments and programs at different levels.

 6. Planning and Delivering Instruction

 Plan and deliver instruction based upon knowledge of subject matter, students, goals, and national and state standards.

 Use formal and informal assessment strategies to evaluate and improve learner performance and improve language instruction at different levels

 8. Professionalism and Self-Reflection

 Maintain professional standards by self-reflection and improvement, professional development, and development of productive relationships with colleagues, the profession, and the community.